AdobeDocs/workfront.en/help/quicksilver/planning/general/planning-overview.md

 <!--at GA: update the link below to the new place for release notes-->

-For information about new features and when they are released, see [Adobe Workfront Planning current release activity](/help/quicksilver/planning/general/release-activity.md).
+For information about new features and when they are released, see [Adobe Workfront Planning release activity for 2024](/help/quicksilver/planning/general/release-activity.md).

 The following are features that are currently available in Workfront Planning: